KachiiC/FinWiz_server/README.md

 <img src="https://user-images.githubusercontent.com/32797002/169280194-9103ceac-adf5-42c7-bcb1-ba3803956c34.png" alt="FinWiz Logo" width="200"/>

 # FinWiz Server
-The server for Finwiz - the investment portfolio app.
+The server for [FinWiz Client](https://github.com/KachiiC/FinWiz_client) - the investment portfolio app.
+This is was a 2 week thesis project for the Codeworks coding bootcamp (Feb 2022 cohort).
+The collaborators for the whole project are Kachi Cheong, Silky Ng, Tom Broad and Nicholas Allen.

 ## Tech Stack Used
-We had used a node JS Express server, with PostgreSQL for the database with Prisma ORM.
+We had used a node JS Express server, node-caching, with PostgreSQL for the database with Prisma ORM.
 API data is obtained from [CoinMarketCap](https://coinmarketcap.com/api/), [iex cloud](https://iexcloud.io/) and [News API](https://newsapi.org/)

 ## Setup Instructions